m4heshd/ufc-ripper/README.md

 3. Optionally, look through the configuration to change any download settings (video quality, audio quality, etc..) to your needs

+## How to update?

+The application will automatically notify you of any available updates on launch.
+You can visit the download URL and download your preferred build.

+On portable builds, you pretty much only have to replace the primary executable file (`ufc-ripper.exe` or `ufc-ripper`).

+> [!IMPORTANT]
+> Do not replace the `config.json` file if you would like to preserve your existing configuration, including the
+> logged-in session.
+UFC Ripper will migrate your existing configuration automatically into any new version on the next
+> launch of the app.

+If you're using the installed version on Windows, simply run the new installer, and it will update your existing build.
+The update installation will preserve your existing configuration by default.
+Just like the portable version, it will migrate your existing configuration automatically on the next launch.

 ## Mention-worthy features

 ### Advanced search

 If you have ever used UFC Fight Pass search, you know how difficult it is to find the video you're actually looking for on there.
-But not to worry because UFC Ripper supports much more advanced and precise searching of the Fight Pass library than UFC Fight Pass itself.
+But not to worry, because UFC Ripper supports much more advanced and precise searching of the Fight Pass library than UFC Fight Pass itself.

-You can restrict the search algorithm to only look inside the event titles which would result in way more accurate results, or you can use advanced query syntax like double quotes and negative symbol like you would on Google search.
+You can restrict the search algorithm to only look inside the event titles, which would result in way more accurate results, or you can use advanced query syntax like double quotes and negative symbol, like you would on Google search.

 ### Streaming

 UFC Ripper can stream videos directly, right from the search results.
-The advantage of streaming in UFC Ripper is you're the one in control.
+The advantage of streaming in UFC Ripper is that you're the one in control.
 You can force the player to stream the video in your preferred settings, unlike the UFC Fight Pass.
 You choose how much of your data quota you'll be burning to watch a video.

 ### Concurrent multi-fragment downloads

 UFC Fight Pass streams are very heavily limited to slower bandwidths.
-But these streams are broken down to little fragments.
-This feature allows you to download the given number of fragments concurrently, which multiplies the speed of downloads by the number of allowed concurrent fragment downloads.
+But these streams are broken down into little fragments.
+This feature allows you to download a given number of fragments concurrently, which multiplies the speed of downloads by the number of allowed concurrent fragment downloads.
 You can set the amount in the configuration as you wish.

 ### Proxy support

-This might come in handy when you run UFC Ripper as a docker container in the cloud because the service blocks any requests initiated using a datacenter IP address.
+This might come in handy when you run UFC Ripper as a Docker container in the cloud because the service blocks any requests initiated using a datacenter IP address.

 If you set up a proxy, UFC Ripper will forward all API requests through that proxy server.
 Remember, only the API